-- Open your document in Word 2013.
+Step 1: Open your document in Word 2013.

 If your document is currently blank, then you will not need to select the entire document.
 Additionally, if you only want to add columns to part of your document, then you can manually select that part of your document instead.

-- Click the Page Layout tab at the top of the window.
+Step 3: Click the Page Layout tab at the top of the window.

-- Click the Columns button in the Page Setup section of the ribbon, then click the Two option.
+Step 4: Click the Columns button in the Page Setup section of the ribbon, then click the Two option.

 Your document should have reformatted itself so that it is displayed with two columns on each page.
 Note that adding columns to your document will increase the amount of white space that is being used by margins.
 Learn how to change page margins in Word 2013 so that you can devote more of your multi-column to your document text, instead of the margins.